koraysels/simplepiechartview/README.md

 `new PieItem(index, "Revenue",(float) percentage, color);`

-And add them all to the PieData List,then you generate a Bitmap like so `Bitmap mBackgroundImage = Bitmap.createBitmap(Size, Size,
+And add them all to the PieData List,then you generate a Bitmap to draw the pie to like so `Bitmap mBackgroundImage = Bitmap.createBitmap(Size, Size,
                 Bitmap.Config.ARGB_4444);`